roblanf/phypapers/README.md

 If you find any mistakes or omissions in this document, raise an issue on the github page and I'll fix it.

+### 5. Let me know about your literature bot

+I'd love to know if you built a literature bot with these instructions.
+If you did, please let me know via email, bluesky, github issues, or whatever.
+I'll make a list and post it here at some point.